Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Benchmark and Findings

 \subsection{Result Validity and Considerations}

 We were surprised by the findings.
-While we anticipated variation in (relative) accuracy, we did expect contemporary CATE estimators to provide generally useful estimates.
+While we anticipated relative accuracy varies, we did expect contemporary CATE estimators to provide generally useful estimates.
 Before concluding that these results reflect fundamental issues with CATE estimation, we consider several alternative explanations:

 \textit{Is $\hat{Q}$ really performing oracle ranking?} We present simulation results on the agreement between $\hat{Q}$ and MSE $P$ when used to select best models.
 We tested using semi-synthetic datasets based on the Hillstrom dataset \citep{hillstrom}.
 Synthetic potential outcomes and treatments were generated, and the dataset was split into an estimation set ($D_{est}$) and an evaluation set ($D_{eval}$) of varying sizes (1,000 to 64,000 samples).
 We trained the same 16 CATE models on $D_{est}$ and evaluated them on $D_{eval}$ using $\hat{Q}$ variants as the evaluation criteria.
 To assess the accuracy of $\hat{Q}$, we compared model rankings from $\hat{Q}$ with oracle rankings available in the simulated data using ranking metrics; see Figure \ref{fig.mrr.prec1} for MRR and Appendix \ref{appendix.synthetic.data} for more details.
 As predicted by theory, the agreement between $\hat{Q}$ and the oracle improved with larger evaluation datasets, and $\hat{Q}$ consistently outperformed alternative evaluation metrics.
 See Appendix \ref{sec.verify.full} for more results.